Hurricanes vs. Panthers: Odds, total, moneyline - Stanley Cup Semifinals Game 1

 - Carolina is 14-8 (victorious in 63.6% of its games) when playing with moneyline odds of -145 or shorter.

-- Florida has won nine of its 12 games when it is the underdog by +120 or longer on the moneyline.
+- Florida has 12 games this season playing as the underdog by +120 or longer, and is 9-3 in those contests.

 Hurricanes Player Props